 The use case diagram of the proposed system is shown in fig 3.1

-Figure 3.1: Use case diagram
+Figure 3.1: Use case diagram Make the lines to align with the actors eg admin

 Class Diagram

 The class diagram is a static diagram.
 It represents the static vies of the device.
 Class diagram is not most effective used for visualizing, describing and documenting distinct factors of a device but additionally for constructing executable code of the software program application.
 Class diagram describes the attributes and operations of a class and additionally the limitations imposed on the gadget.
 The class diagrams are extensively used in the modeling of object-orientated structures because they are the most effective UML diagrams, which may be mapped at once with object-orientated languages.